mixpanel/mixpanel-react-native/README.md

 ```

 # **timeEvent()**
-Starts a timer that will be stopped and added as a property when a
+To start a timer that will be stopped and added as a property when a
      corresponding event is tracked.
-     For **Example**, if a developer were to track an "Image Upload" event
+     For **Example**, if a developer wants to track an "Image Upload" event
-     she might want to also know how long the upload took.
+     and he want to also know how long the upload took.
 Calling this method
      before the upload code would implicitly cause the track
      call to record its duration.